 Scheduling Data Sets

-kobe parses different file format describing scheduling problems such as RCPSP and its variants.
-We give a list of the supported formats and data sets available in kobe-rcpsp, and credit the owners of these data sets.
 We have clean these data sets of all the meta-information that was uneccessary to us, but feel free to consult the references given for the full data set.

-We formatted known optimum results in a CSV format that is common to every data set (e.g. data/rcpsp/j30.sm/optimum/optimum.csv).
+We formatted known optimum results in a CSV format that is common to every data set (e.g. data/rcpsp/j30.sm/optimum/optimum.csv

 RCPSP